 I received my commission at the Naval ROTC unit at U.C.
 Berkeley in 1989.
-Before commissioning, I served on summer training cruises on USS SCULPIN (SSN 590) and USS BELLEAU WOOD (LHA 3), completed a one-year “leave of absence for graduate study” program (earning my MSCS at Berkeley in 1988-1989), and was selected for a Burke Scholarship for later graduate study.
+Before commissioning, I served on summer training cruises on USS SCULPIN (SSN 590) and USS BELLEAU WOOD, completed a one-year “leave of absence for graduate study” program (earning my MSCS at Berkeley in 1988-1989), and was selected for the Burke program for later graduate study.

 After commissioning, I spent a few months at the Division Officer Afloat course in Coronado, CA. I was then detailed to USS MERRILL (DD 976), a Spruance-class destroyer based at the Naval Station in San Diego, CA. During my tour, MERRILL deployed twice to the Arabian Gulf and once to Latin America.
 I also completed my qualification as a surface warfare officer.